Skip to content

 The company has also consolidated many service operations, sometimes resulting in delayed responses during peak seasons.
 When your AC fails during an Oklahoma heat wave, waiting several days for warranty authorization is unacceptable.
 At Triple Play Home Services, we work to expedite these processes, but we are ultimately at the mercy of Carrier’s corporate procedures.

-If you are experiencing issues with your Carrier system or want an honest assessment of whether it is the right choice for your Edmond home, Triple Play Home Services is available 24/7 to help.
+If you are experiencing issues with your Carrier system or want an honest assessment of whether it is the right choice for your Edmond home, Triple Play Home Services is available 24/7 for AC repair and second opinions — we also service and install Carrier systems ourselves.
 Our NATE-certified technicians provide straightforward recommendations based on your specific needs and budget.
-Call us at (405) 474-6723 for expert service you can trust.
+Call us at (405) 500-5333 for expert service you can trust.